Azure/modern-web-app-pattern-dotnet/isolated-deployment.md

 # Steps to deploy the Network Isolated implementation
-This pattern comes with feature flags that enable different deployment scenarios.
-The primary difference between this approach, and the one outlined in the readme, are the virtual networks that provide a network isolation boundary for the web app.
-This approach shows how traffic between resources can be secured and how resources can limit or eliminate public network access.
+This section describes the deployment steps for the reference implementation of a modern web application pattern with .NET on Microsoft Azure.
+These steps guide you through using the jump host that is deployed when performing a network isolated deployment because access to resources will be restricted from public network access and must be performed from a machine connected to the vnet.

 ## Prerequisites